 ORGANISATION AND CONTENT

-Students will undertake a single piece of work over some 24 (term time) weeks elapsed.
-This constitutes half of the year's work and thus should occupy about 2 days per week.
+Students will undertake a single piece of work over Autumn and Spring terms, presenting a prototype of their application mid-way through the project.
+The work constitutes 60 credits and thus should occupy about 2 days per week.
 The project will be supervised by a member of staff, who also sets the initial parameters of the project.

 ASSESSMENT